sankket/Emotion-Detection-with-Face-Detection-Recognition/README.md

 Unzip the 'code.zip' file in the same location
 Open terminal and enter the file path to the desired directory and paste the command given below
 python kerasmodel.py --mode display

+Also published paper on emotion detection using face Recognition.